 Narcissism is in our culture.
 We are encouraged to maximize our potential and get our way.
 It’s not inherently a bad thing.
-But, when we are only thinking about ourselves, like some pumped up Anne Rand character, we end up creating a world that’s not nurturing or accepting of others.
+But, when we are only thinking about ourselves, like some pumped up Ayn Rand character, we end up creating a world that’s not nurturing or accepting of others.

 Did your mother have the narcissism bug?